jcnelson/sips/sips/sip-021/sip-021-trustless-two-way-peg-for-bitcoin.md

         * **Bytes 11-76**: A 65-byte recoverable secp256k1 low-S
-signature from the sBTC owner's private key(s), over the SHA512/256 hash of the bytes consisting of
+signature from the sBTC owner's private key(s), over the SHA512/256 hash of the bytes consisting of:

             * the number of sBTC (bytes 3-11 above)

-		* Output 2's
+            * Output 2's scriptPubKey
-scriptPubKey

 * **Output 2**: a dust output with the recipient Bitcoin scriptPubKey